bmays9/bet-tracker/README.md

  - Home Team: The team playing at home in the fixture
  - Away Team: The team playing away in the fixture
  - Your prediction: Choose from "Home" (Home team wins), "Away" (Away team wins), "Draw" (The teams draw)
- - Odds: The user enters the odds of their selection, taken from the betting site where they placed the bet.
+ - Odds: The user enters the odds of their selection, usually taken from the betting site where they actually placed the bet.

 By default, the match prediction of each line is set to "Home".
 <b>Validation</b>